selfdefined/web-app/README.md

 ## Design
 - Typography at its core, focused on legibility, performance, and future-proofing for translations/non-Roman alphabets.
 - High-contrast colour palette, again for legibility.
 - Lack of imagery or ornamentation, given the sensitivity and representation of these communities.
-Depitcting them visually at this time feels reductionist.
+Depicting them visually at this time feels reductionist.

 ## Philosophies
 - Maintain OSS nature for non-profit and other OSS uses, but charge for corporate uses.